newjersey/navigator.business.nj.gov/README.md

 ### Roadmaps

-In the `./web/roadmaps` directory, we have JSON files containing the static content defining tasks and steps for different roadmaps.
+In the `./content/src/roadmaps` directory, we have JSON files containing the static content defining tasks and steps for different roadmaps.
+Each industry has its own roadmap definition, located in `./content/src/roadmaps/industries`.

-### Static Rendering

-We try to statically render the pages as much as possible, to take advantage of SEO.
-Right now, the `/tasks/[taskId]` pages get their content through fully server-side rendering at build time.
-The methods used for static rendering are in `./web/lib/static` - because they cannot be used for dynamic rendering.

-The roadmap is not static, and is generated on-the-fly based on user data in the app.

 ### Authentication